Ammonation/First-Year-Java/README.md

 *Needs **finishing***
 Sorta playing around with MarkDown

-I don't know how to add a new line in markdown whilst using the vi editor yet.
+I don't know how to add a new line in markdown  return  whilst using the vi editor yet.
 Need to look this up